- 1 Top Compact Toilets for Small Bathrooms

 Concurrently, considering that you’re switching from a round bowl to an elongated bowl, note that there is a size difference between them.
 That being said, make sure you consider this since every inch of space counts when it comes to small spaces.

-According to this source, more than 47 percent of the water that Americans use in their homes is from their bathroom.
+According to a study on toilets leaks and water waste, more than 47 percent of the water that Americans use in their homes is from their bathroom.
 Concurrently, roughly 24 percent is utilized by toilets.
 The good news, however, is that by installing a new toilet, you can do something in this respect.
 Did you know that old toilets could use up to 7 gallons of water per flush?
 This is a lot.

 The good thing is that newer toilet models utilize less water, and this doesn’t reduce their flushing efficiency, contrary to popular belief.